Should You Change Majors?Tweet

 Why Do You Want to Change Majors?

-If there is no way your current major would allow you to get the job you want, you should likely switch majors.
+If you’re certain that your current major will not permit you to get the job you want, you should switch majors.
 But in many cases, this is not true.

 If your desire to switch majors has more to do with your boredom, and you do not think you will ever graduate from college if you continue with the same major, you should make a change.
 Find a subject you care about and enjoy delving into, and then make sure you can make a career out of it.